 History Of The 1939 Nickel

 The year 1939 also proved historically significant beyond numismatics.
-When World War II erupted in Europe that September, the United States maintained its neutrality, but the global conflict would soon reshape American society.
-The 1939 nickels thus represent one of the final peacetime issues before wartime necessities forced composition changes in 1942.
+World War II erupted in Europe that September, and while the United States maintained neutrality, the global conflict would soon reshape American society.
+Just three years later, in 1942, nickel was designated a strategic war material, and the coin’s composition changed entirely.
+The 1939 nickels thus represent one of the last peacetime issues before that transformation.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money